 Another alternative phenomenon in the investment world, Peer-To-Peer Lending connects potential investors (‘lenders’) with a diverse range of projects seeking financing (‘borrowers’).
 In essence, these are effectively business loans without the middleman, often touting lower interest rates and higher returns on investment.

 In the UK, P2P Lending is still finding its feet in the financial landscape.
-Popular site Lendy fell through in 2019, with competitor Ratesetter accepting a buyout from Monzo Bank the following year.
-UK firm FundingCircle also changed direction from P2P to direct lending.
+Popular site Lendy fell through in 2019, with competitor Ratesetter accepting a buyout from Metro Bank the following year.
+UK firm FundingCircle also changed direction from direct lending to institutional lending.

-There are still over 99 platforms that offer P2P Lending for investment in the UK; namely, Kuflink, which boasts return rates of up to 7.5%, Crowd2Fund, providing a ‘handpicked’ selection of British entrepreneurs, or AxiaFunder, litigation financing specialists with a focus on providing funding to court cases.
+There are still more than 15 platforms that offer P2P Lending for investment in the UK; namely, Kuflink, which boasts return rates of up to 7.5%, Crowd2Fund, providing a ‘handpicked’ selection of British entrepreneurs, or AxiaFunder, litigation financing specialists with a focus on providing funding to court cases.

 The Bottom Line